xingchen-fan/HtoZg_fitting/README.md

   assignVal(self, config='', year="", cat="", lep="", prod="", sys="nominal", debug = False)
   ```
 > [!NOTE]
 > For our final analysis, we will only have separate per lepton flavor `lep` and per category `cat` DSCB.
 Leaving the other arguments blank is expected if the fianl model is a double (el + mu) DSCB per category.

+Double DSCB fitting to the nominal MC happens in `Signal_model_preparation/signal_fit_doubleDSCB.py`.
+Post-fit parameter values are parsered to `Config/config_DSCB_double_flat.json`

 To study the effect of having individual signal model per lepton flavor, per year (era), per production mode (ggF, VBF) and per category, class `combineSignal` is defined based on `DSCB_Class` So far, we only include two production modes, ggF and VBF.
 In total, we define 32 individual DSCB models (Run 2).
 To use the combined signal model,
 ```
 sig_model = combineSignal(x, MH, cat='', config='')
 ```
-To fit the signal MC samples, go to the `Signal_model_preparation/` folder and `./run.sh` where the fitting results are save to a log in `/logs` and then parsed to a config file.
-Right now we only use DSCB model.
+To fit the 32 signal models, go to the `Signal_model_preparation/Multimodel_scripts/` folder and `./run.sh` where the fitting results are save to a log in `/logs` and then parsed to a config file, `Config/config_DSCB_flat.json`.

 ## Minimizer
 Define a test statistics (either `RooChi2Var` or `RooNLLVar`) using a `RooDataHist` and `model.pdf`.
 A typical minimization of certain test statistics is like this: